|

 Windows startup and logon:

-Autorun entries (recommended) - These are the most commonly
+Autorun entries (user choice) - These are the most commonly

 used registry entries to set programs to be run on the Windows